unmaya/Girder/README.md

 * [Girder-Ghost Theme](http://ghost.fredmaya.com)
 * [Portfolio](http://fredmaya.com)

-# Setup / Requirements
+## Setup / Requirements
-You can use Girder without Sass (plain css) but a lot of useful tools would be missing.
+Girder is compatible with Node-Sass or Ruby-Sass.
+You can use it without Sass also (plain css) but you'd be missing a some useful tools.

 ### just Css
 1. Include [girder.css](https://github.com/unmaya/Girder/blob/master/girder.css) in your project.